 Is the National Maternal Mental Health Hotline a crisis hotline?

 No. The National Maternal Mental Health Hotline is not a “crisis line.”
-If you are in suicidal crisis, please call or text the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or visit the National Suicide Prevention Lifeline website.
+If you are in suicidal crisis, please call or text 988 or visit the 988 Suicide and Crisis Lifeline.

 Who funds the National Maternal Mental Health Hotline?